 - There’s already great, generic advice out there on Studio Fundraising.
 For example, revisit your webinar on Startup Studios as Arising Asset Class or our blogpost on Pitching your Startup Studio to Investors.
 Also, think about downstream investors when raising a fund.

 - Team: Make sure to build a diverse team and find great founders for your Startup Studios.
 For example, 35% of the founders at PSL are female.
 In addition, consider viewing stakeholders outside your Studio boundaries as part of your team: Talk to investors and strategic partners early to assess the attractiveness of your business idea.

 - Process: Have a structured venture building process from ideation to scale in place.
 Ideally, the process should also include decision points and meeting formats.
-Referring to PSL’s example, deep dives on selected topics serve as crucial internal check in.
+Referring to PSL’s example, deep dives on selected topics serve as a crucial internal check in.

 - Playbook: Distill your best practices in a structured guide that you can provide to Founders at the right time.
 Guides on validation and fundraising are most often used at PSL.